RageAgainstThePixel/unity-xcode-builder/README.md

 ### outputs

-- `archive`: Path to the exported archive.
+- `executable`: Path to the exported archive executable.
-- `export-path`: The path to the export directory.
+- `output-directory`: The path to the export output directory.